• Skip to primary navigation

 Next, add in the shortening and maple syrup.
 I recommend first mixing with a spatula or fork (the dough will seem crumbly and dry), then using your hands to combine the dough.

-Press the crust dough into a lined 8" x 8" baking dish (I lined mine with foil).
+Press the crust dough into a lined 8" x 8" baking dish (parchment or foil).

 Place the crust in the oven and bake at 350 degrees for 12 minutes.
 After baking, remove the crust from the oven and cool for about 20 minutes.